impressivewebs/frontend-feeds/README.md

 So please contribute by commenting, opening an issue, or by submitting a pull request.

-For reference the list is provided below, with an equivalent OPML file in the repo, for importing into your feed reader.
+The list of feeds is below.
+Eventually this repo will include the OPML file for easy importing into your reader.

 ## The Feeds